smucsclub/hacksmu/index.md

     "How do I apply?",
     "<a href='https://hacksmu.paperform.co/'>Apply for HackSMU here!</a> Anyone with a valid SMU ID may apply at the door, but we encourage you to apply as soon as possible.
 We will email updates and acceptance letters, so be sure to mark <a href='mailto:HackSMU.team@gmail.com'>hacksmu.team@gmail.com</a> as an accepted sender."
   ],
   [
+    "How much does it cost?",
+    "It's free!!
+We don't want anyone to feel like they need to make concessions to unleash their creativity and create awesome.
+By attending HackSMU, you will have access to resources, swag, food, workshops, networking opportunities, and the chance to compete for prizes at no cost."
+  ],
+  [
     "What if I don't have experience?",
     "Not a problem!
 Experience is not a requirement to attend HackSMU.
-Come join us and learn from our workshops and mentors!"
+Come join us and learn from our workshops and mentors!
+We will also offer prizes specifically for first time hackers."
   ],
   [
     "Who can apply?",
-    "College and university students of all majors and skills, as well as recent graduates and select high school students, are eligible to apply for HackSMU."
+    "College and university students of all majors and skills, as well as recent graduates and select high school students (ages 16+), are eligible to apply for HackSMU."
   ],
   [
     "Can I work with a team?",